Determining hyperbolic 3-manifolds by their surfaces: Notation and Preliminaries

 \section{Notation and Preliminaries}

 Throughout, $M={\bf H}^3/\Gamma$ will be a closed, orientable, hyperbolic 3--manifold and $\Sigma_g$ will denote the closed orientable surface of genus $g$.
 It was proved by Thurston \cite[Cor 8.8.6]{T} that the number of $\Gamma$--conjugacy classes of subgroups of $\Gamma$ isomorphic to $\pi_1(\Sigma_g)$ is finite.
-A breakthrough was provided by Kahn and Markovic \cite[Thm 1.1]{KM} who proved that this number is non-zero for certain values of $g$.
-Furthermore, they then went onto provide estimates for these numbers in \cite[Thm 1.1]{KM1} (building on previous work of Masters \cite[Thm 1.2]{M}).
+A breakthrough was provided by Kahn--Markovic \cite[Thm 1.1]{KM} who proved that this number is non-zero for certain values of $g$.
+Building on previous work of Masters \cite[Thm 1.2]{M}, Kahn--Markovic \cite[Thm 1.1]{KM1} also provide estimates for these numbers.